Anne Scripps

 Anne Scripps (November 18, 1946 – January 6, 1994) was an American heiress to the E. W. Scripps Company and the great-great granddaughter of James E. Scripps, founder of The Detroit News.
 In 1993, she was bludgeoned by her estranged second husband, Scott Douglas, as she slept in her Westchester County, New York, home.

 Family and marriages

-Anne Frazier Scripps (formerly Morrell) was born on November 18, 1946, to Captain James E. Scripps III, a former merchant mariner, and Anne Scripps (née Gibbs).
+Anne Frazier Scripps was born on November 18, 1946, to Captain James E. Scripps III, a former merchant mariner, and Anne Scripps (née Gibbs).
 She has a brother, James IV, and a sister, Mary.
 In 1969, when Scripps was 23 years of age, she married Anthony Morrell, a Rye stockbroker.
 The wedding was held in the St. Regis Hotel.
 The marriage resulted in two daughters, Alexandra and Anne.
-Scripps's marriage to Morrell ended in divorce, but she loved and doted on her daughters.
+Scripps's marriage to Morrell ended in divorce.
 At a party in 1988, Scripps met Scott Douglas, an out-of-work and self-employed house painter.
 She hired him to paint her house, which led the two to marry that October.
 They had a daughter Victoria, nicknamed Tori.
 Douglas did not have a good relationship with Alexandra, who thought of him as not bright or articulate enough for her mother, and she quickly moved out of the house.